Communaute-Events/ce-discord-bot/README.md

 ### Contributing

 Feel free to open issues, PRs, etc...
 I'm not very familiar with git so I may take a little bit of time to accept your changes.
-Please note that this is my first real typescript project.
-So sorry for the little bugs 😅